 The Hairy Bikers share their simple homemade version of this tea time family favourite dish.
-Serve with tomato ketchup and plenty of bread and butter.
+Serve with frozen peas.

 A portion of the fish fingers provides 282 kcal, 28g protein, 18g carbohydrate (of which 0.5g sugars), 11g fat (of which 1.5g saturates), 0.8g fibre and 0.5g salt.

 3 tbsp plain flour